Academic Support

 MATHEMATICS SUPPORT

-The Speed Calculus Preview Program is a fee-based summer program designed for all first-year engineering students (additionally, some students will be referred to this program based on their standardized test scores).
-This program provides an advanced algebra review to help students prepare for calculus in the J.B.
+- The Speed Calculus Preview Program is a fee-based summer program designed to help first-year engineering students prepare for calculus at the J.B.
 Speed School of Engineering.